Federal Direct Student Loan

 Awards can range from $100 to $4,000 per year, but, due to limited funding, the typical award ranges between $750 and $1,000.
 Continuing students can expect to have the SEOG award renewed provided that they remain Pell eligible.

 As is the case with the Pell Grant, eligibility for the SEOG is limited to the first bachelor degree program.

 The federal government and Bard College fund FWS.
 It is intended to provide meaningful employment to a student on or off campus, thus providing the student a regular paycheck to help meet educational expenses.

 Jobs are not assigned to students.
-The student must apply to the student employment manager in order to be considered for a position.
+The student must apply to individual departments and complete paperwork with the student employment coordinator in order to be considered for a position.

 Eligibility is determined by financial need.
-The typical FWS allocation is $1,650 per year.
-This amount provides the student the opportunity to work eight hours per week at the minimum wage.
+The typical FWS allocation is $1,800 per year.
+This amount provides the student the opportunity to work approximately six hours per week at the minimum wage.